preface

 late spring // early summer

 Cultivating Homeland(ing) owes part of its moniker (and it’s conceptual basis) to the beautiful words in the collaborative publication for Rheim AlKadhi’s exhibition ‘Templates for Liberation.’
-Having focused on this exhibition in my master’s disserttaion — particualrly aorudn abolitionist politics of refusal embodied in Alkadhi’s withdrawal from the ICA in solidairty with ICA worker’s stirke — I wanted to make sure I at least had a material copy of what the exhibition stood for and against, and what it is trying to tell us about refusing to be folded back into the institution’s complacency and about autonomous practice.
+Having focused on this exhibition in my master’s dissertation — particularly around abolitionist politics of refusal embodied in Alkadhi’s withdrawal from the ICA in solidarity with ICA worker’s strike — I wanted to make sure I at least had a material copy of what the exhibition stood for and against, and what it is trying to tell us about refusing to be folded back into the institution’s complacency and about autonomous practice.

 act two